-The other partners and participants (Co-Partners) do not have to be legally registered or incorporated.
+The other partners (Joint Partners) and participants (Co-Partners) do not have to be legally registered or incorporated but farmers have to be in organized groups.

 Eligible activities will generally be restricted to the geographic target areas/communities defined by the Lead Partners through their joint-partner or linked farmer groups.
 The copartners will be smallholder cocoa or coffee farmers.
 These are defined as those holding less than 5 ha of coffee per household and less than 5 ha of cocoa per household.
 PPAP will not exclude larger farmers when these function as Lead Partners in service delivery such as nucleus estates for technical assistance, provision of improved planting material or processing.